Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Introduction

 The review is divided into several sections.
-In the next section, we shall describe in somewhat detail the classical problem of Brownian motion.
-While fluctuation-dissipation theorems and stationary states are particularly emphasized upon, following Ref.~\cite{lho1}, we describe a microscopic derivation of the generalized Langevin equation.
-In Section~\ref{qbmsec}, we introduce the quantum mechanical problem of Brownian motion, and discuss various intricate details of the formalism based on the quantum Langevin equation.
-Sections~\ref{thermsec} and~\ref{fesec} summarize thermodynamic aspects of quantum Brownian motion, with appropriate comparisons done with the classical case.
-We discuss the mean energy, the free energy and the entropy of a quantum particle executing Brownian motion.
-The problem of dissipative diamagnetism is analyzed in Section~\ref{ddsec} in some detail.
-In Section~\ref{mmcsec}, we describe quantum Brownian motion with momentum-momentum coupling between the system and the heat bath.
-Then, in Section~\ref{pisec}, we describe an alternate route to studying the thermodynamics of quantum Brownian motion, based on path integrals and utilizing the notion of the influence functional mentioned earlier.
-Finally, we discuss in the context of the Brownian motion stochastic thermodynamics and fluctuation theorems of the Gallavotti-Cohen kind, respectively, in Sections~~\ref{stochasticsec}~and~\ref{FluctuationTheoremSec}.
-The review ends with some closing remarks.
-Some of the technical details of computation are relegated to the two appendices.
+In the next section [Section~(\ref{qbmsec})], we introduce the quantum-mechanical problem of Brownian motion of a harmonic oscillator, and discuss various intricate details of the formalism based on the quantum Langevin equation.
+Sections~(\ref{thermsec}) and~(\ref{fesec}) summarize thermodynamic aspects of the dissipative quantum oscillator, with appropriate comparisons done with the classical case.
+We discuss the mean energy, the free energy, and the entropy of a quantum oscillator executing Brownian motion.
+The problem of dissipative diamagnetism is analyzed in Section~(\ref{ddsec}) in some detail.
+In Section~(\ref{mmcsec}), we describe the notion of momentum-dependent system-bath couplings, and focus on a dissipative quantum oscillator with momentum-momentum coupling between the system and the heat bath.
+Finally, we discuss about fluctuation theorems by taking the example of dissipative cyclotron motion in Section~(\ref{FluctuationTheoremSec}).
+We end with some discussion in Section~(\ref{remarkssec}).